mmgalushka/squids/docs/generator.md

     | instances_train                  | Dir    | Contains all generated training images (annotated in instances_train.json) |
     | instances_val                    | Dir    | Contains all generated validation images (annotated in instances_val.json) |
     | instances_test                   | Dir    | Contains all generated test images (annotated in instances_test.json) |

-    As an example let's review the structure of the `instances_train.json` file.
-Please note, the structure of the other two JSON files is the same.
-The top-level of the COCO JSON structure contains the five items: `info`, `licenses`, `images`, `categories`, `annotations`.
-The following three are the most important for the current topic: `images`, `annotations`, and `categories`.
-Let's review them based on an image record.

-    `images` property contains information about images.
+    All JSON files have the same structure, shown below.

     ```json
+    {
+        "info": ...,
+        "licenses": ...,
+        "images": ...,
+        "categories": ...,
+        "annotations": ...
+    }
+    ```

+    The top-level of the COCO JSON structure contains the five properties: `info`, `licenses`, `images`, `categories`, `annotations`.
+The following three: `images`, `annotations`, and `categories` are important for the current topic and are reviewed below.

+    `images` property contains a list of items with information about each annotated image.
+Its example is shown below.

+    ```json
-    images: [
+    "images": [
         ...,
         {
             "file_name": "image1.jpg",